About Journal Ostium

 The second category—Art & Critique—is generally reserved for articles about art and literature.
 This category is divided into several sections, too, according to the type of papers.

-The third category is InfoScience, which includes short reports from scientific the world.
+The third category is irregular section InfoScience, which includes short reports from scientific the world.

 Code of Ethics of the Journal Ostium